pypa/pipenv/README.md

 ------------------------------------------------------------------------

-**Pipenv** is a Python virtualenv management tool that supports a multitude of systems and nicely bridges the gaps between pip, pyenv and virtualenv.
+**Pipenv** is a Python virtualenv management tool that supports a multitude of systems and nicely bridges the gaps between pip, python (using system python, pyenv or asdf) and virtualenv.
 *Linux, macOS, and Windows are all first-class citizens in pipenv.*

-It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your `Pipfile` as you install/uninstall packages.
-It also generates the ever-important `Pipfile.lock`, which is used to produce deterministic builds.
+Pipenv automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your `Pipfile` as you install/uninstall packages.
+It also generates a project `Pipfile.lock`, which is used to produce deterministic builds.

-Pipenv is primarily meant to provide users and developers of applications with an easy method to setup a working environment.
+Pipenv is primarily meant to provide users and developers of applications with an easy method to arrive at a consistent working project environment.

 The problems that Pipenv seeks to solve are multi-faceted:

-- You no longer need to use `pip` and `virtualenv` separately.
-They work together.
+- You no longer need to use `pip` and `virtualenv` separately: they work together.
 - Managing a `requirements.txt` file with package hashes can be problematic.
 Pipenv uses `Pipfile` and `Pipfile.lock` to separate abstract dependency declarations from the last tested combination.
-- Hashes are documented in the lock file, always.
+- Hashes are documented in the lock file which are verified during install.
 Security considerations are put first.
 - Strongly encourage the use of the latest versions of dependencies to minimize security risks [arising from outdated components](https://www.owasp.org/index.php/Top_10-2017_A9-Using_Components_with_Known_Vulnerabilities).
 - Gives you insight into your dependency graph (e.g. `$ pipenv graph`).
 - Streamline development workflow by supporting local customizations with `.env` files.